So What's This All About?

 If you're balking at that last paragraph, then please read (or reread) this article by Peter Wehner, who worked in the Ronald Reagan, George H.W.
 Bush, and George W. Bush administrations.
 Please read it and show me one word of it which is no longer true.
 I ask again, other than the fact that--defying virtually all the professional political prognosticators out there--he won the election, what's changed?

 Or you can read this article in which the author lists 43 women who have claimed--since the 1970's that he's committed various forms of sexual abuse/assault, from groping up to and including attempted rape.
 I get it: An accusation is not final proof.
 Anyone can accuse anyone of anything.
 But I'm reminded (more and more these days) of Bill Clinton.
-When another accuser came out of the woodwork to accuse him of some sexual misdeed, no one could come forward and say "I know Bill Clinton personally, and I'm willing to stake my reputation on my belief that he's utterly incapable of doing something like that."
+When yet another woman came out of the woodwork to accuse him of some sexual misdeed, no one could come forward and say "I know Bill Clinton personally, and I'm willing to stake my reputation on my belief that he's utterly incapable of doing something like that."
 Anyone who wasn't blinded by partisanship knew what type of man Bill Clinton is.
 And the same holds true for Donald Trump.
 Anyone who denies that he's the type of man who'd do stuff like this is either blind or dishonest.

 Please forgive as I quote myself.
 Out of all the books of the Old Testament, my favorite by far is Proverbs.
 Here’s what I said on my TAWG Blog about 12:17:

-12:17, at first glance, looks like a tautology (like “A man who is lost does not know where he's going”).
+12:17, at first glance, looks like a truism (like “A man who is lost does not know where he's going”).
 And I puzzled over the point that Solomon is trying to make here, and then someone explained it to me.
 After spending some time with someone, you get to know what type of person they are, and you can assess how much they value the truth.
 Now, it is true that all people lie to some degree.
 Jesus is the only person in all of history of whom it could be said “He committed no sin, and no deceit was found in his mouth.”
 But there is a difference between someone who lies occasionally, versus someone who has no regard for the truth, no sense of integrity or honor.
 Over time, you can tell what type of person this is, how highly they value telling the truth.
 Later on, if this person is telling you something that’s counterintuitive, you can evaluate their credibility, whether they’re a “honest witness” or a “false” one.
 As someone pointed out to me a long time ago, habitual liars lie habitually.

 He showed us by a series of lifelong patterns what type of man he was before the election.
 What’s changed?